 Introduction

-qbrix is a cloud platform for multi-armed bandit (MAB) optimizations.
-It separates the hot path (arm selection) from the learning path (training) to achieve ultra-low latency decisions with eventual consistency in parameter updates.
+qbrix is an adaptive optimization engine delivered as a cloud service.
+It separates the hot path (variant selection) from the learning path (training) to achieve ultra-low latency decisions with eventual consistency in parameter updates.

 Architecture